-Methodological individualism-the approach to analyzing and explaining social phenomena through individual behavior-is without doubt the dominant way of understanding copyright law today.
-In its origins and early development, Anglo-American copyright law came to revolve around the normative idea of the individual romantic genius, whose creative expression was worthy of protection against copying.
-Authorship was thus conceived of principally in individualistic and solitary terms.
-As the analysis of copyright law became utilitarian and market driven, the individual author came to be conceptualized as a rational utility-maximizer, who was motivated to produce original expression through copyright's promise of limited exclusivity.
+Methodological individualism-the approach to analyzing and explaining social phenomena through individual behavior-is without doubt the dominant way of understanding copyright law today.1 In its origins and early development, Anglo-American copyright law came to revolve around the normative idea of the individual "romantic genius," whose creative expression was worthy of protection against copying.2 Authorship was thus conceived of principally in individualistic and solitary terms.3 As the analysis of copyright law became utilitarian and market driven, the individual author came to be conceptualized as a rational utility-maximizer, who was motivated to produce original expression through copyright's promise of limited exclusivity.4

-Despite copyright law's reliance on methodological individualism to understand the author's motivations and indeed the very concept of authorship, the creative process itself has long known the use of cooperative techniques and processes in the production of creative works.5
+Despite copyright law's reliance on methodological individualism to understand the author's motivations and indeed the very concept of authorship, the creative process itself has long known the use of

-1 For a general account of methodological individualism in law and legal analysis, see Robert Ahdieh, Beyond Individualism in Law and Economics, 91 B.U.L.
-Rev. 43, 48-57 (2011).
-For general discussions of methodological individualism, see Geoffrey M. Hodgson, Meanings of Methodological Individualism, 14 J. ECON.
-METHOD.
-211 (2007); Lars Udehn, The Changing Face of Methodological Individualism, 28 ANN.
+1 For a general account of methodological individualism in law and legal analysis, see Robert Ahdieh, Beyond Individualism in Law and Economics, 91 B.U.
+L. Rev. 43, 48-57 (2011).
+For general discussions of methodological individualism, see Leon J. Goldstein, The Inadequacy of the Principle of Methodological Individualism, 53 J. Phil.
+801, 801-03 (1956); Geoffrey M. Hodgson, Meanings of Methodological Individualism, 14 J. Econ.
+Methodology 211, 211-12 (2007); Lars Udehn, The Changing Face of Methodological Individualism, 28 Ann.
 Rev. Soc.
-479 (2002); Leon J. Goldstein, The Inadequacy of the Principle of Methodological Individualism, 53 J. PHIL.
-801 (1956).
+479, 479-80 (2002).

-2 See Mario Biagioli, Genius Against Copyright: Revisiting Fichte's Proof of the Illegality of Reprinting, 86 Notre Dame L. Rev. 1847, 1847 (2011); Peter Jaszi, Toward a Theory of Copyright: Metamorphosis of "Authorship", 1991 Duke L.J.
-455, 462-63 (1991); Martha Woodmansee, The Genius and the Copyright: Economic and Legal Conditions of the Emergence of the "Author," 17 Eighteenth-Century Studies 425, 426 (1984).
+2 See Mario Biagioli, Genius Against Copyright: Revisiting Fichte's Proof of the Illegality of Reprinting, 86 Notre Dame L. Rev. 1847, 1847 (2011); Peter Jaszi, Toward a Theory of Copyright: Metamorphosis of "Authorship," 1991 Duke L.J.
+455, 462-63 (1991); Martha Woodmansee, The Genius and the Copyright: Economic and Legal Conditions of the Emergence of the "Author," 17 Eighteenth-Century Stud.
+425, 426 (1984).

-3 See Oren Bracha, The Ideology of Authorship Revisited: Authors, Markets, and Liberal Values in Early American Copyright, 118 YALE L.J.
-186, 189 (2008).
+3 See Oren Bracha, The Ideology of Authorship Revisited: Authors, Markets, and Liberal Values in Early American Copyright, 118 Yale L.J.
+186, 188-89 (2008).

 4 See Shyamkrishna Balganesh, Foreseeability and Copyright Incentives, 122 Harv.
 L. Rev. 1569, 1573 (2009).
-For an account of copyright's utilitarian turn as a normative theory, see Shyamkrishna Balganesh, The Normative Structure of Copyright Law, in INTELLECTUAL PROPERTY AND THE COMMON LAW 456 (Shyamkrishna Balganesh ed.
-2014).
+For an account of copyright's utilitarian turn as a normative theory, see Shyamkrishna Balganesh, The Normative Structure of Copyright Law, in Intellectual Property and the Common Law 313, 313-15 (Shyamkrishna Balganesh ed., 2013).